aiman-al-masoud/deixiscript/src/transpile/README.md

 generate AST types for static type checking, or maybe validate new CST definitions against required AST structures.

+There is still no mechanism to solve the problem of syntactic ambiguities in natural language, ie: multiple parse trees.

 # Deixiscript AST

 An abstract representation of a natural language sentence.